-We recognise the diversity of the general, psychosocial, wellbeing and learning needs of our students.
-The College is committed to giving students every opportunity to progress and flourish, and will provide reasonable adjustment to decrease any obstacles that may exist.
+We recognise the diversity of learning and psychosocial needs of our students, and The College is committed to providing students the opportunity to progress and flourish.

 If you have a disability or health condition that could impact your studies, you can access a range of support services through Curtin AccessAbility.
 If you have a caring role for a relative or friend with a disability, you could also be eligible for support.

 We encourage you to provide Curtin College with information regarding the nature of your disability and special needs during the application and enrolment process, so we can assess your support needs and ensure that you are able to succeed in your studies.